slushman/wpmenu-rest-api/FAQ.md

 ## Does this plugin support the v1 REST API?

 No. That's not included in core, so there's no reason to support it.

+## Why are there two versions of the classes for menu items?

+I prefer to use the npm classnames utility package to help manage class names, so I needed the class names returned as an array.
+But the original plugin returned everything as a string, so I wanted to offer that as well.
+There's no reason not to do both, so that's what I did here.

+## What about CORS headers?

+This plugin opens up the CORS headers for the menus for GET requests, but nothing else.